-Yes No Does the field-based supervisor agree to serve as an internship p supervisor?
-Yes No Does the field-based supervisor school psychologist? have at least two years of full- time experience as a Yes No Does the field-based supervisor district/setting? have at least one year of full-t ime service in this Field-Based Supervisor's Name Numbei r years o f experience: Number of years in dis strict/setting: Yes No Will the proposed supervisor be (Guidelines specify a minimum o = Yes No Does the proposed supervisor has If so, please describe: ave administrative duties othe r than intern supervision?
-Other School Psychologists Wh o May Participate in the Inte rn's Supervision Name: No. Years Experience: Buildings s assigne d: Elementary School Middle School High School Name: Buildings assigned: d: Elementary School Middle School No. Years Experience: High School Name: No. Years Experience: s assigne d: Elementary School Middle School High School Name: No. Years Experience: Buildings s assigne d: Elementary School Middle School High School
+Yes No Does the field-based supervisor agree to serve as an internship supervisor?
+Yes No Does the field-based supervisor I school psychologist?
+Does the field-based supervisor have at least two years of full-time experience as a school psychologist?
+Yes No Does the field-based supervisor I district/setting?
+Does the field-based supervisor have at least one year of full-time service in this district/setting?
+Field-Based Supervisor's Name Number r years o f experience: Number of years in di strict/setting: Yes No Will the proposed supervisor be (Guidelines specify a minimum o • Yes No Does the proposed supervisor have administrative duties other than intern supervision?
+If so, please describe: Other School Psychologists Who o May Participate in the Inte rn's Supervision Name: No. Years Experience: Buildings s assigne ed: Elementary School Middle School High School Name: No. Years Experience: Buildings s assigne ed: Elementary School Middle School High School Name: No. Years Experience: Buildings s assigne ed: Elementary School Middle School High School Name: No. Years Experience: Buildings assigned: ed: Elementary School Middle School High School